 15. Bobby Bowden

 Bowden started his head coaching career at South Georgia State and later moved on to Samford, West Virginia and Florida State, where he coached from 1976 through 2009.
 Although 14 of Bowden’s wins were vacated due to an academic scandal, he still remains second all-time in career wins at a major college program with 357.
 His illustrious tenure as the Seminoles head coach included 2 national championships, 12 ACC titles and 24 consensus All-Americans.
 He led the Seminoles to 18 seasons with ten or more victories, highlighted by a remarkable stretch of fourteen consecutive from 1987 through 2000.

 14. Urban Meyer

-Meyer has been a winner at every stop, with winning records at Bowling Green (17-6), Utah (22-2), Florida (65-15) and Ohio State (61-6) to his credit.
+Meyer has been a winner at every stop, with winning records at Bowling Green (17-6), Utah (22-2), Florida (65-15) and Ohio State (83-9) to his credit.
 His 2004 Utes team went undefeated and won the Fiesta Bowl behind future No. 1 overall NFL draft pick Alex Smith.
 His 2006, 2008 and 2009 Gators squads all went 13-1, winning three SEC titles and two national championships behind Heisman winner Tim Tebow.
-Since taking over at Ohio State in 2012, Meyer has revitalized the Buckeyes brand, winning the inaugural College Football Playoff championship.
+Meyer took over at Ohio State in 2012 and revitalized the Buckeyes brand, winning the inaugural College Football Playoff championship.
 His 2012 OSU team went undefeated in the regular season, but was ineligible for the postseason due to previous NCAA sanctions.
-With three national titles and a combined 165-29 record, Meyer has been one of the dominating coaching forces of his era and still has time to rise up these rankings if he decides to return to coaching.
+With three national titles and a combined 186-32 record, Meyer has been one of the dominating coaching forces of his era and still has time to rise up these rankings if he decides to return to coaching.
 He retired for the second time after the 2018 season.